musicknight/Knightfight1/README.md

 attack2-divebomb: transform into a fireball and dive towards the stage, dealing moderate damage/knockback if an enemy is hit

-attack3-soaring flame: propel yourself backwards and up by launching a fireball in the opposite direction
+attack3-soaring flame: propel yourself backwards and up by launching a fireball in the opposite direction. can only be used twice in a row without landing on the platform.

 ultimate-meteor shower: channel a meteor shower to rain upon your foe